TheDiscoMole/Machine-Learning/_posts/2017-02-22-twitch-renderer.md

 `Renderer.__init__(self, channel, video=True, audio=True, chat=True, flush=True)`

-This is the renderer object used to mantain data stream workers.
+This is the renderer object used to mantain data-stream workers.

 **args:**